ferrobrew/exvr/README.md

 - (Multiplayer) Voice chat
     - Figure out how existing voice chat protocols work
     - Localisation of voice chat to position and orientation
+    - Real-time voice conversion.
+Should be possible, but will need to consult with domain experts to know more.

 - (Stereo rendering, Headset rendering, HUD rendering, Multiplayer) Public announcement